StudentForProject/finalproject/README.md

-All content is included in the pdf report.
+All content is included in the pdf file submission.